 This plot differs from the Fourier transform displayed in Visualizing the Fourier Transform.
 First, the sampling of the Fourier transform is much coarser.
 Second, the zero-frequency coefficient is displayed in the upper left corner instead of the traditional location in the center.

-its DFT.
-The zero padding and DFT computation can be performed in
+DFT.
+The zero padding and DFT computation can be performed in a single

 F = fft2(f,256,256);